 The majority of industrial materials and products consist of solids and powders.
-Particle sizing, size distribution and particle shape are important physical characteristics that highly influence the behavior during processing and handling of powders, like flowability, transport, caking, and storage.
-Laboratory particle sizing analysis by characterization of size distribution and shape is a strong tool in R&D and Quality Control environment and important in various areas such as: crystal growth, ceramic and alloy properties, emulsions stability, taste experience, catalyst activity, paint appearance and performance, wastewater management, and so forth.
+Particle sizing, size distribution and particle shape are important physical characteristics that highly influence the behavior during processing and handling of powders, like flowability, mixing, transport, caking, and storage.
+Laboratory particle size analysis by characterization of size distribution and shape is a strong tool in R&D and Quality Control environment and important in various areas such as: crystal growth, ceramic and alloy properties, emulsions stability, taste experience, catalyst activity, paint appearance and performance, waste water management, and so forth.
 Accordingly, these particle size analysis techniques are frequently practiced in pharmaceutical industry, food and feed industry and the chemical and petrochemical industry.

 - Particle analysis by light scattering techniques

 - Particle Size Analysis by Laser Diffraction

 - Particle size analysis by gravitational sedimentation analysis

 - Fractionation and particle characterization by sieve analysis